rbind/blog.jemu.name/content/posts/2016/2016-10-12-spring-cleaning-pt1/index.md

 I probably forgot a few things here and there, but that probably just shows that this was my one-for-all hosting box.
 And it also sucked big time.
 It was a Ubuntu 12.04 LTS machine, a single 32bit CPU core, 1GB of RAM which sometimes could be bumped up to 2GB[^3].
 All in all not ideal for pretty much anything that happened after 2012.
 I vaguely remember that I had to build the shiny server from source because there is no 32bit package, which was *not* a fun thing to do, but alas, I went with it.
-The machine also cost be 8€ per month[^4].
+The machine also cost me 8€ per month[^4].
 Nowadays, there are much better options for cheaper prices.

 I was expecting to move this server to [DigitalOcean](https://www.digitalocean.com/) because they seem to be popular and I've been using that for the *Tadaa, Data* server (see below), but then [@bl1nk](https://twitter.com/bl1nk) recommended [scaleway](https://www.scaleway.com/) to me, and boy did these prices look good.

 Welp, now I'm running a Ubuntu 16.04 LTS VPS with 4  64bit (finally) cores and 4GB of RAM.
-This has the added bonus that I could use more recent tutorials for stuff, because boy am I thankful for DigitalOcean's extensive community documentation and tutorials[^5].
+This had the added bonus that I could use more recent tutorials for stuff, because boy am I thankful for DigitalOcean's extensive community documentation and tutorials[^5].

 So here's the gist:

 ### NGINX, MYSQL, PHP, SSL {#nginx-mysql-php-ssl}

 I was very happy to see that most of the basics are apparently covered in the LEMP stack, whatever LEMP stands for, but oh well, I'm only a part-time nerd so I don't have to know everything.
 Or anything at all.
 Anyway, [here's the DO tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04) for the basics you need for stuff like wordpress.
 I prefer nginx over apache for the very intellectually stimulating reason of being used to it and people I trust recommending it.
 When it comes to SSL, I'm proud to say that every webpage I'm kinda responsible for has SSL certificates thanks to the wonderful LetsEncrypt project, and of course [there's a tutorial for that](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04).
-Getting this set up was much easier than I remember from a few months back where I had to clone a GitHUb repo and build stuff from source.
+Getting this set up was much easier than I remember from a few months back where I had to clone a GitHub repo and build stuff from source.
 Having an installable package makes things much more pleasant.

 When it comes to mysql for my wordpress sites, I realized I could make my life tremendously less difficult by just writing down the required commands I need for datapase creation and basic user management.
 Now I don't have to google that every time.
 It's almost like knowing stuff.
 For the record, it looks like this: